KIC/kafka-stream-pipelines/Readme.md

+## Kafka Streaming Pipeline
+The idea ist to enable stream procesing while all the transformations are applied, changed or removed at runtime.
+And every trnsformation is just a REST like service.
+This way one can develop and maintian the not only the whole data pipeline but also every transition logic with 0 downtime.

-## Bolting Pipelets
+### Bolting Pipelets
-Basically we have a Kafa cluser wehre we can substribe to a specific topic pushForward the event to a rest api and sent the rest result to a target topic. such kind of stateless functions are also called serverless functions or thanks to amazon _labdas_.
+Basically we have a Kafa cluser where we subscribe to a specific topic, then push forward the event to a rest api and finally sent the rest result to a target topic. such kind of stateless functions are also called serverless functions or thanks to amazon _lambdas_.

 Now imaginge a sequence of such labdas - this is what we call a pipeline.
 A lamda + the definition of the pipeline and the topics is what we call a